Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 Step 1: Recall the Mean Value Theorem (MVT), which states that if a function f is continuous on the closed interval [a, b] and differentiable on the open interval (a, b), then there exists at least one c in (a, b) such that f'(c) = (f(b) - f(a)) / (b - a).

-Step 4: Analyze the derivative f'(x) = (2/3)x^(-1/3) for differentiability.
-The derivative is undefined at x = 0 because it involves division by zero.
-Therefore, f(x) is not differentiable at x = 0, which lies within the interval (-1, 8).

-Step 5: Conclude that since f(x) = x^(2/3) is not differentiable at x = 0, it does not satisfy the hypotheses of the Mean Value Theorem on the interval [-1, 8].
+Step 5: Conclude that the function f(x) = x^(4/5) does not satisfy the hypotheses of the Mean Value Theorem on the interval [0, 1] because it is not differentiable at x = 0.

 Verified video answer for a similar problem: